info201b-au2022/project-selmalink/docs/p01-proposal.md

 ### Limitations
 The limitations of the datasets are as follows:
  1. A limitation shown in the data is that it does not solely focus on how policies directly affected the public.
-The only way to find that information is to correlate one data set with another and infer the knowledge.
+The only way to find that information is to correlate one dataset with another and infer the knowledge.
 There is no concrete evidence of how political leanings affected COVID rates and deaths.
  2. Another limitation is the possibility of misinformation being funneled into the datasets.
 There are reports of false positive COVID cases and deaths being labeled as being caused by COVID.
 This information skews the datasets and limits the validity of data and analysis.
+To fix this we must validate the sources and ensure it is reliable data.
- 3. A final limitation of the datasets is that it focuses on a general public, it does not take into account race, ethnicity, gender, financial status.
+ 3. A final limitation of the datasets is that it focuses on the general public, it does not take into account race, ethnicity, gender, financial status.
 This could lead to missing data in the sets.
+To fix this limitation we must find more specific datasets or find further data on the current dataset.

-#### References
+### References
 - Vaccine Hesitancy for COVID-19: County and local estimates.
 (2021, June 17).
 Retrieved from https://data.cdc.gov/Vaccinations/Vaccine-Hesitancy-for-COVID-19-County-and-local-es/q9mh-h2tw.
 - albertsun.
 (2020, July 28). mask-use-by-country.
 Retrieved from https://github.com/nytimes/covid-19-data/blob/master/mask-use/mask-use-by-county.csv.
 - MIT Election Data and Science Lab, 2018, "County Presidential Election Returns 2000-2020", https://doi.org/10.7910/DVN/VOQCHQ, Harvard Dataverse, V10, UNF:6:pVAMya52q7VM1Pl7EZMW0Q== [fileUNF]
 - https://www.kff.org/coronavirus-covid-19/poll-finding/importance-of-partisanship-predicting-vaccination-status/
 - Provisional COVID-19 Death Counts in the United States by County.
 (2022, October 26).
 Retrieved from https://data.cdc.gov/NCHS/Provisional-COVID-19-Death-Counts-in-the-United-St/kn79-hsxy.
 - https://www.pewresearch.org/fact-tank/2020/07/22/republicans-remain-far-less-likely-than-democrats-to-view-covid-19-as-a-major-threat-to-public-health/

+### Apendix A: Questions
+1. No Questions